-Alex Fletcher, TV Content Manager at BT.com is calling this the “funniest ever TV subtitles blunder” after some viewers in Sweden saw politicians pledging to build “the best sandcastle in the galaxy!”
-Sadly, it turns out Sweden won’t be making that particular dream come true, because it will probably be too busy working on its subtitle skills.
+Alex Fletcher, TV Content Manager at BT.com is calling this the “funniest ever TV subtitles blunder” after some viewers in Sweden saw politicians pledging to build “the best sandcastle in the galaxy!”.
+Sadly, it turns out Sweden won’t be making that particular dream come true, because it will probably be too busy working on its subtitling skills.

 “Greetings, Earth creature”

 Highlights for those watching with the volume down and subtitles on would have seen Åsa Romson, Minister for the Environment, opening in typical fashion with “Greetings, Earth creature.”

 The country’s prime minister then went on to reveal what’s been keeping Sweden so busy for all these years.
 “The latest invention: the fantastic dinosaur train… submarine!”

 And then the highlight came when Minister of Education Jan Björklund announced every pupil in the country would be participating in a joint school project.
 “I will build the best sandcastle in the galaxy!” he apparently exclaimed.

 Viewers watching with the volume up were oblivious to these top secret announcements, however, because they were actually subtitles from an American kids TV show.
 Which means no elaborate sandcastles or dinosaur trains outside of the cartoon, aptly name Dinosaur Train.
 What a shame.